mregtej/RandomUsers/README.md

   separation of concerns by adding the viewModel as a translator/middleware between data and view layers. https://developer.android.com/jetpack/guide?hl=de#recommended-app-arch

-- The service layer has a repository class, which is responsible of retrieving users from the database or from the network depending on the specific use case.
+- The repository class is responsible of retrieving users from the database or from the network depending on the specific use case.

 - All service layer classes (Singletons), ViewModelFactories and FragmentFactories have been injected using dagger2.
 It simplifies the written code and provide an adaptive environment that's